MonnXI/ZenShell/README.md

   ZenShell is a project of bash with custom commands and modules that you can install to do things
   like: brutforce a password, check a json file, get a wifi list, etc.

+## How to report bugs:
+  To report bugs please use the github issues.
+  > When you are using issues please use tags so I can find more easily what's a bug and what's not

 ## Usage:
   To use this script, run:
   ./zenshell.sh